MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ### Bypassing Do Not Disturb (DnD)

 If your application needs the ability to send notifications that ignore the device's DnD mode settings, you must request these permissions from Android 6.0 onwards.
-You can do this using `AndroidFlutterNotificationsPlugin` by calling the `requestNotificationPolicyAccess()` method which will redirect the user to a settings page where your application may be explicitly whitelisted to bypass DnD.
+You can do this using `AndroidFlutterNotificationsPlugin` by calling the `requestNotificationPolicyAccess()` method which will redirect the user to a settings page where your application may be explicitly whitelisted to bypass DnD. **This method _must_ be called before attempting to create a notification channel with `bypassDnd: true`.** Failing to do so will cause the `bypassDnd` argument to be treated as `false`.

 For notifications to then actually ignore the DnD-status of a device, the channel must be created with `bypassDnd: true`, or the first notification on a channel that creates it must be sent with `channelBypassDnd: true`.

 **NOTE:** This does _not_ ignore the device's silent mode!
-Should you have a use case where you must notify your users (for instance in an emergency), you might want to use a package like [`sound_mode`](https://pub.dev/packages/sound_mode) or write your own platform specific code to set the `RingerMode` of the device as well as change the notification stream's volume before and after the notification.
+Should you have a use case where you must notify your users (for instance in an emergency), you might want to use a package like [`sound_mode`](https://pub.dev/packages/sound_mode) or write your own platform-specific code to set the `RingerMode` of the device as well as change the notification stream's volume before and after the notification.

 ### Release build configuration